Solar panel installation Launceston: residential and commercial systems

 What direction should solar panels face in Launceston?

-How much does a 6.6kW solar system cost in Launceston?
+How much does a 6.6kW solar power system cost in Launceston?

-Most quality 6.6kW systems land between $6,500 and $9,500 fully installed, after the STC rebate is applied at point of sale.
-Final pricing depends on panel and inverter brand, switchboard work, and roof complexity.
+Most quality 6.6kW systems land between $6,600 and $9,500 fully installed, after the STC discount (rebate) is applied at point-of-sale.
+Final pricing depends on panel and inverter brand selection, switchboard work, and install complexity.
+This is a common system size driven by mainland conditions, but we often go bigger than this in Tasmania to help with those winter bills.

 Can I add a battery to my existing Launceston solar system?

-Yes.
-We retrofit batteries to existing grid-tied systems regularly.
-The Cheaper Home Batteries Program rebate applies to retrofits, not just new packages.
+Yes, we retrofit batteries to existing grid-tied solar systems regularly.
+The Cheaper Home Batteries Program rebate applies to retrofits, not just new packages, but can only be claimed once.
+We have a range of AC-coupled and hybrid systems to choose from after we assess your current setup.

 Do I need council approval to install solar panels in Launceston?